justinfagnani/queue-scheduler/README.md

 class AnimationFrameQueueScheduler extends BaseQueueScheduler {
 }

+/**
+ * A QueueScheduler that uses requestIdleCallback timing.
+ *
+ * This scheduler tries to fit in as many task ticks as will fit under the extimated
+ * time that the UA expects the user to remain idle.
+ */
+class IdleQueueScheduler extends BaseQueueScheduler {
+}

 class TaskContext {
   /**
    * Yields control back to the scheduler.
 Returns a Promise that resolves when